logo

 Your Body in Week 19 of Pregnancy

-During week 19, your body continues to adapt to the growing life inside you.
+During week 19, your body adapts to the growing life inside you.
 Here are some of the most prominent changes you may notice:

 Content Banner